+This blog post focuses on the security and compliance aspects of managing containerized environments.
 In a container based infrastructure, the container software is often built directly by developers, usually via continuous integration (CI/CD).
 Once it comes to deploying this software in production, we need to make sure it is securely validated.

 Another challenge is the source of those containers.
 Developers can use any base images for their builds, including insecure container images downloaded from the Internet.
 On the other hand, Enterprise IT needs to ensure all containers running in production are built based on trusted and approved sources.

 And finally, it is also important to validate that all containers images, as well as containers instantiated from those images, are up to date with respect to security fixes.